 Top 1,000.
-You’ll see a list, in frequency order, of top 1,000 most popular queries for your selected time period.
+You’ll see a list, in frequency order, of the 1,000 most popular queries for your selected time period.

 Top 1,000 by query.
 Enter any specific term or phrase into the Query search box.
 Re-generate the report to see the top 1,000 queries that contain that term or phrase and its stemmed equivalents.